metacall/brew-pkg/README.md

 ## Installing it

-brew-pkg is available from my [formulae tap](https://github.com/timsutton/homebrew-formulae).
+brew-pkg is available from [brew-pkg tap](https://github.com/metacall/homebrew-brew-pkg).
 Add the tap:

-`brew tap timsutton/formulae`
+`brew tap metacall/brew-pkg`

 Then install as any other formula: